 - Achieving favourable settlement approval on behalf of a franchisor of a franchisee-led class action where the judge acknowledged: “the outcome of this class action by settlement is very poor for the Class Members, who have gained nothing”

 - Acting for a number of franchisors to successfully restrict departing franchisees from doing franchise business contrary to their non-competition covenants

 - Achieving dismissal of $100 million franchisee-led class action over rebates on behalf of franchisor

 Geoff is a past instructor at the Bar Admission Course – Civil Procedures Section and Intensive Trial Advocacy Workshop – Osgoode Hall Law School in expert testimony and cross-examinations.
 He teaches Franchise Law at Queen’s University.
 Geoff recently completed his second term as a member of the International Franchise Association (IFA) Legal Symposium Task Force.
-He regularly speaks and writes for various franchise law conferences and publications and is a contributing editor to Federated Press’ Franchise & Distribution Journal and contributing author of Dispute Resolution & Franchise Litigation in Canada, part of the American Bar Association’s publication Fundamentals of Franchising – Canada, and contributing co-editor for the Canadian portions of the American Bar Association’s publication Covenants Against Competition in Franchise Agreements, 3rd and 4th editions.
+He regularly speaks and writes for various franchise law conferences and publications.
+He is a contributing editor to Federated Press’ Franchise & Distribution Journal, contributing author of Dispute Resolution & Franchise Litigation in Canada, part of the American Bar Association’s publication Fundamentals of Franchising – Canada, and contributing co-editor for the Canadian portions of the American Bar Association’s publication Covenants Against Competition in Franchise Agreements, 3rd and 4th editions.